cwbobbitt/cwbobbitt.github.io/_posts/2023-07-11-addigy-progress-dialogs.md

 ## Putting It All Together

-Once you've collected the app and icon urls, we can put it all together within a Smart Software item.
+Once you've collected and compiled all the relevant information we can put it all together within a Smart Software item.
+Make sure to name your custom software item the same as your software_name variable so it can all execute within the same directory.
+At this point, all you'll need to do is paste the code below (along with your specific variables) in the "installation command" section of your custom software item.
+Don't forget to upload your Self Service icon as well so it is displayed within MacManage itself.

 {% highlight shell %}
 # Chris Bobbitt - July 2023 - SwiftDialog Progress Dialogs for Addigy Self Service